LOL, What fucking rabbit hole am I getting into?

 Japanese cooking – traditional

-[Should I evebn get into the Old Method?
+[Should I even get into the Old Method?
 Low heat to bubble, then higher heat after, then back to low?
 More research needed.
-Some old… I mean OLD Japanese mofo did this and it turns out perfectly.
-He’s also been doing it for nearly 70yrs (like that was his full time job, everyday).
+Some old… I mean OLD Japanese mofo did this and it turns out excellent.
+He’s also been doing it for nearly 70yrs (like that was his full-time job, everyday).
 Which is longer than 95% of my relatives have lived so yeah, FML.]

-- Thick Heavy Pot (earthenware, cast-iron, high-end multi-layer steel)
+- Thick Heavy Pot (earthenware, high-end multi-layer steel)